-Challenge number Detail of challenge 1 Maths and spelling (affecting writing) is lower than their non- disadvantaged peers Levels of engagement in remote/on school education varied during the pandemic.
-As a result, there are some pupils who need to catch-up to achieve age-related expectations.
+Challenge number Detail of challenge 1 Maths has been lower than their non-disadvantaged peers As a result, there are some pupils who need to catch-up to achieve agerelated expectations.
 Maths is a particular area of concern.
+Spelling and handwriting (affecting writing) is poor compared to their non-disadvantaged peers and this is affecting their attainment in writing.
 2 Our attendance data shows that attendance is lower for disadvantaged pupils than for the non-disadvantaged.
 Lateness is affecting our pupils because they might be missing key aspects of our day eg phonics or number sense.
-3 The social, emotional and mental health (SEMH) of a number of our disadvantaged children has a negative effect on their learning.
+Emotional-based school avoidance is impacting some of our disadvantaged children's attendance and therefore, learning.
+3 The social, emotional and mental health (SEMH) of a number of our disadvantaged children has a negative effect on their learning and attendance.
 Children and families need intervention to support their emotional wellbeing.
 4 The school's demographic of predominantly white Cornish, and our remote location, limits their understanding of key themes i.e. culture and diversity.
 Additionally, our distance from sports clubs, groups and organisations means that participation in enrichment/ extra-curricular activities is a challenge.